Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch_V2.rst

 control remote mains switches that are based on the PT2262 and HX2262 ICs.

 House code as well as receiver code can be configured with the API.

+The Bricklet can also be used as a receiver for the remotes.

 Technical Specifications
 ------------------------